ULHPC/ulhpc-docs/docs/hpc-schools.md

 - Dec.
 2023, 11th and 12th, MSA - Belval campus - CB-MAI-SAVOIR 4.010
 - Jan.
 2024, 15th and 16th, MNO - Belval campus - CB-MAI-NOMBRE 1.020
+- Currently there are no other sessions planned.
+Future sessions will be announced here.
+Please wait for announcements or contact the HPC team via [email](mailto:hpc-school-for-beginners@uni.lu) to express your interest.

 Feel free to only attend the second day session if: